Avikam03/react-native-auth-template/README.md

 4. Head over to the authentication tab on the console and enable the **Email/Password** Sign-in method

 5. Create a Firestore Database by heading over to the **Firestore Database** tab

+We're creating this database so that we can store information related to each specific user.
+Firebase only stores email address and password if you choose that method of authentication.
+To store other details like Name, Age, or any other user related data, you'd have to store the data in the database.
+Thus, we're using the firestore database in this template to store the Name of the User- that we make the user input on the Register page- and the role of the user, which in this case, is a standarduser.
+This is however completely customizable and you can add/remove properties according to your needs!

 6. Go to the settings of your application on Firebase and copy the firebase configurations.
 They look something like this.